3245 Students

 Refer to 3420 Income for policy regarding educational Income.

-Educational income that is excluded in the SNAP budget includes the following:
+Educational income that is excluded from the SNAP budget includes the following:

 • Basic Educational Opportunity Grant (BEOG)